 This is where the actual work takes place and is designated with cones to direct vehicles away from workers and machines.
 It involves the work zone, the traffic area, and the buffer space.

 The termination area is the end of the work zone where drivers are redirected to their natural driving path.
 It is usually ended with an “End Road Work” sign.

-Tapers are the sections of the traffic control zone in which cars are not supposed to pass through, and are usually created using cones.
+Tapers are the sections of the AWP zone in which cars are not supposed to pass through, and are usually created using cones.